vivliostyle/vivliostyle.org/faq.md

 ### Are there open source license restrictions on publications made with Viviostyle?

-No. The fact that the Viviostyle license is AGPL does not affect publications made using Viviostyle.
+No. The fact that the Vivliostylelicense is AGPL does not affect publications made using Viviostyle.
 There is no obligation to publish the source data (HTML or CSS) of the publication.

-### Can I use Viviostyle in my company without restrictions?
+### Can I use Vivliostylein my company without restrictions?

 Yes.
-You are free to copy and use Viviostyle within a company or organization, and you are not required to publish it even if you modify the source code.
+You are free to copy and use Vivliostylewithin a company or organization, and you are not required to publish it even if you modify the source code.

 See (GNU License FAQ):
 - [Does the GPL require that source code of modified versions be posted to the public?](https://www.gnu.org/licenses/gpl-faq.en.html#GPLRequireSourcePostedPublic)